Chymyst/chymyst-core/docs/concurrency.md

 Two processes, A and B, run concurrently and produce result values `x` and `y`.
 However, sometimes one of these processes will go into an infinite loop, never producing a result.
-It is known that, when run together, _at most one_ of A and B can go into an infinite loop (but it could be a different process every time).
+It is known that _at most one_ of A and B can go into an infinite loop (but it could be a different process every time).
 We need to implement a function `firstResult()` that will run A and B concurrently and wait for the first result that is returned by either of them.
-The function needs to return this first result.
+The function needs to return that first result.

-Now, we claim that this task cannot be simulated on a single thread, because no program running on a single thread can actually run two processes concurrently and wait for the first result.
+Now, we claim that this task cannot be simulated on a single thread, because no program running on a single thread can decide correctly which of the two processes returns first.
 Here is why:
-Regardless of how we implement `firstResult()`, a single-thread program will have to run at least one of the processes A and B on that single thread.
+Regardless of how we implement `firstResult()`, a single-threaded program will have to run at least one of the processes A and B on that single thread.
 Sometimes, that process will go into an infinite loop; in that case, the single thread will be infinitely blocked, and our program will never finish computing `firstResult()`.

-So, when implemented on a single thread, `firstResult()` is a _partial function_ (it will sometimes fail to return a value).
+So, if implemented on a single thread, `firstResult()` is a _partial function_ (it will sometimes fail to return a value).
-However, on a multi-thread machine, we can implement `firstResult()` as a _total function_ (it will always return a result), since on that machine we can run the processes A and B simultaneously, and we are guaranteed that at least one of the processes will return a result.
+However, if we are allowed to use many threads, we can implement `firstResult()` as a _total function_ (it will always return a value), since now we can run the processes A and B simultaneously on two different threads, and we are guaranteed that at least one of the processes will return a result.

 ## Are there other levels?

-How can we be sure that there are no other levels of power in concurrency frameworks?
+How can we be sure that there are no other levels of expressive power in concurrency?

 Some assurance comes from the mathematical description of these levels:

 - We need at least an applicative functor to be able to parallelize computations.
 This is Level 1.
 - Adding `flatMap` to an applicative functor makes it into a monad, and we don't know any intermediate-power functors.
 Monadic streams is Level 2.
 - Adding recursion raises Level 2 to Level 3.
 There doesn't seem to be anything in between "non-recursive" and "recursive" powers.
 - Level 4 supports arbitrary concurrency.
 In computer science, several concurrency formalisms have been developed (Petri nets, CSP, pi-calculus, Actor model, join calculus), which are all equivalent in power to each other.
-I do not know of a concurrency language that is strictly less powerful.
+I do not know of a concurrency language that is strictly less powerful than Level 4 but more powerful than Level 3.

-# What level to use?
+# Which level to use?

 It is best to use the level of concurrency that is no higher than what is required to solve the task at hand.